EngineerBetter/engineerbetter-hugo/content/blog/yubikey-2fa.md

 ## Falling back to Time-based OTP

 [AWS] supports the [TOTP] standard.
-It is not possible for a smart card without a battery to implement TOTP by itself as it requires a real time clock.
+It is not possible for a smart card with no battery to implement TOTP by itself, as this requires a realtime clock.

 Thankfully, you can use the [Yubico Authenticator][yubico_authenticator] app to generate TOTP tokens from the secrets on your Yubikey.
-You can store up to 32 different TOTP accounts on your Yubikey, nothing is stored on the computer you use, you can insert your Yubikey into any machine with the [Yubico Authenticator][yubico_authenticator] installed and all your TOTP tokens will be availible.
+You can store up to 32 different TOTP accounts on your Yubikey.
+Nothing is stored on the computer you use.
+You can insert your Yubikey into any machine with the [Yubico Authenticator][yubico_authenticator] installed, and all your TOTP tokens will be available.

 ## Why U2F?

-Google performed a two year [study][googU2F] on U2F devices which are widely deployed within Google.
-They found that compared with a app based OTP like Google Authenticator, users authenticated faster using a U2F device, U2F devices were inherently less suceptible to MitM attacks and users raised support tickets for authentication problems far less frequently.
+Google performed a two-year [study][googU2F] on U2F devices, which are widely deployed within Google.
+They found that, compared with an app-based OTP like Google Authenticator, users authenticated faster using a U2F device.
+U2F devices were inherently less susceptible to MitM attacks, and users raised support tickets for authentication problems far less frequently.

 An increasing number of sites support [U2F].
 It is more secure, and users are able to authenticate faster compared with any other 2FA method.